In the middle of the Cold War, one mission not only put the U.S. space program back in front of Russia. It also boosted NASA to the moon.

 Gemini V also became the first spaceflight with a crew patch after Conrad and Cooper designed their own, sparking a tradition that continues to this day.

-On loan from the Smithsonian National Air and Space Museum, the actual flown Gemini V spacecraft is on display here at Houston’s first and only Smithsonian Affiliate.
+On loan from the Smithsonian National Air and Space Museum, the actual flown Gemini V spacecraft is on display here at Houston’s first Smithsonian Affiliate.